iWinston/typeorm-plus/README.md

 * should all entities have a primary column?
 * think about indices
 * think more about cascades
-* add cascadePersist to cascades?
+* add cascadeAll to cascades?
 * naming strategy need to be done correctly
 * fix all propertyName/tableName problems and make sure everything work correctly
 * check column types, make validation there